 - Language Proficiency Requirements: Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.

 - Statement of research interests and plans for future research (1 to 3 pages)

 Interview for shortlisted candidates

 - Applicantions are accepted from Canadian and International students.
 We are committed to ensuring diversity in our programs.

 - For more information or to apply please see the College of Graduate Studies website and information on financial support.

 Faculty and Research Interests

-We have six faculty members working in the area of Applied Social Psychology, each with a different area of expertise and research.
+We have five faculty members working in the area of Applied Social Psychology, each with a different area of expertise and research.
 We offer M.A. and Ph.D. degrees and currently have about 10 M.A. students and 5 PhD. students.
 Our faculty actively collaborate with other members of the Department of Psychology as well as Psychology faculty at St. Thomas Moore College.
 Thank you for your interest in our programs and welcome to the Applied Social Psychology Program.

 Applied Social Psychology Program